Connect with others who understand.

 4. Undifferentiated Schizophrenia

-In the past, a person would receive a diagnosis of undifferentiated schizophrenia if they had a couple of general schizophrenia symptoms — like delusions, hallucinations (including auditory hallucinations), unusual speech patterns, or atypical behaviors — but didn’t meet the criteria to be diagnosed with the paranoid, disorganized, or catatonic subtypes.
+In the past, a person would be diagnosed with undifferentiated schizophrenia if they had a couple of general schizophrenia symptoms — like delusions, hallucinations (including auditory hallucinations), unusual speech patterns, or atypical behaviors — but didn’t meet the criteria to be diagnosed with the paranoid, disorganized, or catatonic subtype.

 5. Residual Schizophrenia

-In general, mental health professionals can reliably diagnose schizophrenia — if a person has certain characteristic symptoms, different doctors will give you the same diagnosis of schizophrenia.
-This diagnosis can then be used for coming up with a useful treatment plan, which may include medications, support groups, therapy, and more.
+Today, mental health professionals can reliably diagnose schizophrenia by looking for a set of characteristic symptoms.
+Once the diagnosis is made, they can create a useful treatment plan, which might include medications, support groups, therapy, and other forms of care.

-Mental health experts currently classify schizophrenia based on whether someone has experienced a single episode or multiple.
+Schizophrenia is currently classified based on whether a person has experienced a single episode or multiple ones.

-Overall, dividing cases of schizophrenia into subtypes isn’t that helpful when it comes to diagnosing the condition or coming up with an appropriate treatment plan.
+In the end, dividing cases of schizophrenia into subtypes wasn’t that helpful for diagnosing the condition or coming up with an appropriate treatment plan.

-Experts released the fifth edition of the DSM, called the DSM-5, in 2013.
-This guide no longer includes definitions for different subtypes of schizophrenia.
-In the same year, the American Psychiatric Association determined these traditional classifications were outdated, and most health care providers no longer use these terms.
+In 2013, the fifth edition of the DSM — the DSM-5 — was released.
+This guide no longer includes definitions of different subtypes of schizophrenia.
+That same year, the American Psychiatric Association also decided that the traditional classifications were outdated.
+Most healthcare providers no longer use these terms.

 New Schizophrenia Categories: Describing the Disease Course

 The DSM-5 uses other ways of describing schizophrenia.
-Now, experts categorize schizophrenia based on how the condition has progressed over time and how it is currently affecting you.
+Now schizophrenia is categorized based on how the condition has progressed over time and how it currently affects you.
+This approach helps healthcare providers determine your course of treatment.

-A person needs to have been living with schizophrenia for one year or more before a doctor can accurately diagnose them with one of these classifications.
+A person typically needs to have had schizophrenia for at least one year before a doctor can accurately diagnose them with one of these classifications.

 Psychotic Episodes

-Schizophrenia often leads to episodes in which symptoms of psychosis become much worse.
-After some time, the episode may end, and the person may experience few or no symptoms until they have another episode.
-Currently, experts classify cases of schizophrenia based on whether a person has experienced a single episode or multiple.
+Schizophrenia often includes episodes — periods when symptoms of psychosis become more intense.
+These episodes may come and go.
+After one episode ends, a person might have few or no symptoms until another episode occurs.
+Currently, schizophrenia is classified based on whether a person has experienced a single episode or multiple ones.

 Remission

-Health care providers also classify schizophrenia based on whether a person is currently in the middle of an episode, is in partial remission (symptoms are improving but still present), or are in full remission (the person is currently not experiencing any schizophrenia symptoms).
+Healthcare providers also classify schizophrenia based on whether a person is currently in the midst of an episode, in partial remission (symptoms are improving but still present), or in full remission (no current symptoms).

-• First episode, in an acute episode — A person is experiencing schizophrenia symptoms for the first time and hasn’t gone through a period in which they have lessened.
+• First episode, in an acute episode — The person is experiencing schizophrenia symptoms for the first time, and the symptoms haven’t eased yet.

-• Multiple episodes, in an acute episode — A person has had two or more episodes of schizophrenia and are currently experiencing symptoms.
+• Multiple episodes, in an acute episode — After two or more episodes, symptoms have returned and are active.

-• Multiple episodes, in partial remission — The individual has had two or more episodes of schizophrenia, but current episode symptoms are starting to disappear.
+• Multiple episodes, in partial remission — After two or more episodes, current symptoms are starting to improve.

-• Multiple episodes, in full remission — The person has had two or more episodes of schizophrenia but no current symptoms.
+• Multiple episodes, in full remission — After two or more episodes, no symptoms are present.

-• Continuous — The individual’s schizophrenia symptoms are ongoing, and they don’t have periods of remission.
+• Continuous — Schizophrenia symptoms are ongoing, with no periods of remission.

-A person needs to have been living with schizophrenia for one year or more before a doctor can accurately diagnose them with one of these classifications.
-A person’s classification may also change over time.
-This information helps their doctor understand how their schizophrenia has affected them in the past, as well as what types of treatments they may currently need.
+A person typically needs to have had schizophrenia for at least one year before a doctor can accurately diagnose them with one of these classifications.
+The classification may also change over time.
+This information helps their doctor understand how their schizophrenia has affected them in the past and what types of treatments they may currently need.

-If you have symptoms of catatonia, your doctor may specify that you have schizophrenia with catatonia, since these symptoms are often treated with different types of medications.
+If you have symptoms of catatonia, your doctor may specify that you have schizophrenia with catatonia.
+These symptoms are often treated with different medications.

-Your doctor may also measure how severe your schizophrenia is.
-To do this, they may work with you or your loved ones to rate the severity of each main schizophrenia symptom.
+Your doctor may also look at the severity of your schizophrenia symptoms.
+To do this, they may work with you or your loved ones to rate the intensity of each major symptom on a scale from 0 (not present) to 5 (severe).

-Other related conditions also fall under the schizophrenia spectrum umbrella.
-These schizophrenia spectrum disorders include:
+Other related conditions also fall under the schizophrenia spectrum.
+Called schizophrenia spectrum disorders, these conditions include:

-• Delusional disorder — A disorder characterized by the presence of one or more delusions (fixed false beliefs)
+• Delusional disorder, characterized by the presence of one or more delusions

-• Schizotypal personality disorder — A condition that leads to unusual behaviors, magical or odd beliefs, and social anxiety, but not usually hallucinations or delusions
+• Schizotypal personality disorder, which leads to unusual behaviors, magical or odd beliefs, and social anxiety, but not usually hallucinations or delusions

-• Brief psychotic disorder — A condition in which schizophrenia-like symptoms suddenly appear and then disappear within a short time
+• Brief psychotic disorder, in which symptoms similar to schizophrenia suddenly appear and then go away within a few days or weeks

-• Schizophreniform disorder — A condition in which a person experiences psychotic symptoms for less than six months
+• Schizophreniform disorder, when a person experiences psychotic symptoms for less than six months

 Ask Your Doctor About Your Schizophrenia

-If you or a loved one are living with schizophrenia, speak with a health care provider.
-Your doctor can help you better understand what types of schizophrenia symptoms you or your loved one may have.
-They can also recommend a treatment plan and help you understand how to better live with schizophrenia.
+If you or a loved one is living with schizophrenia, speak with a healthcare provider.
+They can help you better understand what types of schizophrenia symptoms you're experiencing and what type of care might help.
+Your doctor can also work with you to create a treatment plan and help you find ways to better live with schizophrenia.

 Talk With Others Who Understand